openownership/data-standard/docs/examples/index.rst

 A trust-like arrangement
 ------------------------

 This example demonstrates how the beneficial ownership of a trust-like arrangement can be represented using BODS.
+A fiducie is registered with information about the settlor and trustees disclosed.
+The beneficiary is exempt from disclosure.

 .. literalinclude:: ../../examples/levent.json
     :language: json

-| **19th September 2020**
-| A fiducie is registered with information about the settlor and trustees disclosed.
-The beneficiary is exempt from disclosure.

 Updating information over time 1
 --------------------------------